Shopify/checkout-sheet-kit-react-native/CONTRIBUTING.md

 This repo is subdivided into 3 parts using yarn workspaces:

 - The base repo (workspace name = `checkout-kit-react-native`)
-- The `react-native-shopify-checkout-kit` Native Module (workspace name = `module`)
+- The `@shopify/react-native-checkout-kit` Native Module (workspace name =
+  `module`)
 - The sample application (workspace name = `sample`)

 Each of the worksapces contains a separate `package.json` to manage tasks specific to each workspace.

 ## Base repo